A BRIEF HISTORY OF DUNDEE, SCOTLAND

 Wellgate Shopping Centre opened in 1978.
 A new Central Library also opened in 1978.
 Furthermore The Discovery returned to Dundee in 1986.
 Discovery Point Visitor Centre opened in 1993.
 Verdant Works museum of jute working opened in 1996 and Dundee Contemporary Arts opened in 1999.

-In the last years of the 20th century the population of Dundee fell slightly.
-Today the population of Dundee is 143,000.
+Meanwhile in the last years of the 20th century the population of Dundee fell slightly.
+In 2016 the population of Dundee was 148,000.

 A timeline of Dundee